gammapy/gammapy/docs/dataformats/index.rst

 Data Formats
 ************

+.. warning:: Since November 2015 there is the `Data formats for gamma-ray astronomy <gadf>`_ project.
+    Most of the information in ``gammapy/docs`` should be moved there.
+    Probably keeping the overview table which formats are supported in Gammapy and linking format names and class names should be kept.

 Here we describe various data file formats that are useful for the exchange of TeV data, instrument response functions and results.